-Vigilance department has also been carrying out periodical inspections of Bases/Regions of the company to improve and simplify the existing procedures and practices prevailing in the organisation.
-One example is the process followed for accounting of spares where the report of Vigilance showed procedural lapses and the revised SOP suggested by Vigilance has led to increase in efficiency, curtailment of expenses and enhanced transparency.
+Vigilance department has also been carrying out periodical inspections of Corporate Office/Regions of the company to improve and simplify the existing procedures and practices prevailing in the organisation.
 The inspections also focused on the causes of delay and possible measures so that suitable procedure may be devised to minimize such delays and reduce the scope of corruption.